fpt-corp/ai-marketplace/Responses API.md

   }'
 ```

+## Function calling
-> Function calling: Give models access to new functionality and data they can use to follow instructions and respond to prompts.
+> Give models access to new functionality and data they can use to follow instructions and respond to prompts.
+Please refer to the following samples:
-### Function calling 1
+### cURL1
 ```bash
 curl --location 'https://mkp-api.fptcloud.com/v1/responses' \
 --header 'Content-Type: application/json' \